FractalBlocks/Fractal.js/readme.md

 What maybe great for this repo:

-- Evaluate usage of Fractal for backend and nano-micro services approach
 - Evaluate converting project into a monorepo using Lernajs
-- Document integration of manifest.json for webapps
 - Implement a way to load workers
 - Implement a way to load service workers
+- Implement a test suite
+- Implement examples of test suite
+- Evaluate usage of Fractal for backend and nano-micro services approach
+- Explore porting Fractal to Haskell, good starting point [Threepenny-gui] (https://wiki.haskell.org/Threepenny-gui) and [Haste Language](http://haste-lang.org/)
+- Document integration of manifest.json for webapps
 - Document of CSS tools for js and implement examples (PARTIAL)
 - Implement live examples
 - Implement online editor that allows live preview and hot-swaping, using: Monaco and Fractal.js